DoubleCouponDay/Chunkus/README.md

 ## Rust Tests

-Because there are end to end tests which require access to the bot token, the Rust tests must be run in series.
+The Rust tests must be run in series.

 ```
 cargo test -- --test-threads 1